shader-slang/slang/docs/language-guide.md

 * If file `A.slang` imports `B.slang`, and then some other file does `import A;`, then only the names from `A.slang` are brought into scope, not those from `B.slang`.
 This behavior can be controlled by having `A.slang` use `__exported import B;` to also re-export the declarations it imports from `B`.

 * An import is *not* like a `#include`, and so the file that does the `import` can't see preprocessor macros defined in the imported file (and vice versa).
-Think of `import foo;` as closer to `using namspace foo;` in C++ (perhaps without the same baggage).
+Think of `import foo;` as closer to `using namespace foo;` in C++ (perhaps without the same baggage).

 ### Explicit Parameter Blocks

-One of the most important new features of modern APIs like Direct3D 12 and Vulkan is an interface for providing shader parameters using efficient *parameter blocks* that can be stored in GPU memory (these are implemented as descritpor tables/sets in D3D12/Vulkan, and "attribute buffers" in Metal).
+One of the most important new features of modern APIs like Direct3D 12 and Vulkan is an interface for providing shader parameters using efficient *parameter blocks* that can be stored in GPU memory (these are implemented as descriptor tables/sets in D3D12/Vulkan, and "attribute buffers" in Metal).
-However, HLSL and GLSL don't support explicit syntax for parmaeter blocks, and so shader programmers are left to manually pack parameters into blocks either using `register`/`layout` modifiers, or with API-based remapping (in the D3D12 case).
+However, HLSL and GLSL don't support explicit syntax for parameter blocks, and so shader programmers are left to manually pack parameters into blocks either using `register`/`layout` modifiers, or with API-based remapping (in the D3D12 case).

 Slang supports a simple and explicit syntax for exploiting parameter blocks: